- Excellent security and privacy

 If speed is essential for you as well, a free trial might be your best way to test the VPN.

-I managed to narrow down my selection to NordVPN vs. Avast SecureLine, as two cost-friendly solutions that offer excellent features.
+I managed to narrow down my selection to NordVPN vs. Avast SecureLine VPN, as two cost-friendly solutions that offer excellent features.

 |Criteria||Avast SecureLine VPN||NordVPN|